in-toto/witness/docs/witness_verify.md

   -h, --help                   help for verify
-  -p, --policy string          Path to the policy to verify -k, --publickey string       Path to the policy signer's public key -r, --rekor-server string    Rekor server to fetch attestations from
+  -p, --policy string          Path to the policy to verify -k, --publickey string       Path to the policy signer's public key -r, --rekor-server string    Rekor server from which to fetch attestations
 ```

 ### Options inherited from parent commands